ibm-cloud-docs/cloud-logs/metadata.md

 ## Subsystem name
 {: #md-sys-name}

-The subsystem name is the service or application that produces and sends logs, metrics, or traces to {{site.data.keyword.logs_full_notm}}.
+The subsystem name is the service or application that produces and sends logs, or metrics to {{site.data.keyword.logs_full_notm}}.

 The following are the subsystem names based on the log source: